Attracting Bluebirds To Nest in Your Birdhouse - What it Takes

 Tree Swallows are attracted to the same habitat types as Bluebirds.

-If you have Tree Swallows competing for the housing, consider adding additional housing.
+If you have Tree Swallows competing for housing, consider adding additional housing.

 bluebird house on pole in backyard